 You may have reasons for wanting to restrict public access to your research data:

 - You intend to make a patent application, and must avoid prior disclosure.
-Seek advice before sharing from Isis Innovation.
+Seek advice before sharing from Oxford University Innovation.

 - your research data includes confidential human patient data – see the Ethical & Legal issues pages for more information.

 - your research data are confidential because of the arrangement your research group has made with the commercial partner sponsoring your research.

 Often, sensitive and confidential data can be shared ethically if informed consent for data sharing has been given, or by anonymising research data.
 See the UK Data Archive’s Consent & Ethics pages for more information and advice.

 - As a researcher, you should clarify ownership of and rights relating to research data before a project starts.
 Data which include multiple copyright layers or rights owners cannot be shared unless permission for data sharing has been given by all copyright/rights holders.

 - In some cases academic or commercial collaborators may have intellectual property rights in research outputs.
 Normally there are consortium agreements or legal contracts associated with such collaborations.
 Further information about IP in the context of agreements is available: http://www.admin.ox.ac.uk/researchsupport/ip/commonterms/ or contact the IP team within Research Services.